 Climate adaptation is a global investment opportunity, but Southeast Asia lags other regions in farmer adoption and adaptation.
 Even low-tech solutions are failing to find a scalable market due to economic barriers and poor access to finance for smallholder agriculture.
 These economic constraints pose a bottleneck to the scalability of agri-food innovations in Asia.
 They are delaying the realizable gains of new capital flowing into the agri-food sector, while leaving the region vulnerable to food insecurity.

 The global smart farming market was forecast to reach USD 34.1 billion by 2026, with a CAGR of 18.5%.
 Yet this progress has slowed due to COVID-19, creating lost investment opportunities.

-In-depth knowledge of responsible practices in the food, agriculture and forestry sectors – built upon 10 Guidelines of the ASEAN RAI.
+In-depth knowledge of responsible practices in the food, agriculture and forestry sectors – built upon the 10 ASEAN Guidelines on Promoting Responsible Investment in Food, Agriculture and Forestry.
 Learn more here

 Practical skills in designing and implementing sustainable investments that generate financial and ESG returns.

 Access to expert coaches and trainers to help you along

 Connections with 50+ like-minded professionals facing similar challenges at work.